 Another day of game drives amongst lions, rhinos, giraffes to name a few.
 Today we head to the UNESCO world heritage site of the Ngorongoro crater, where we hope to spot a rhino or two.
 Hope you have some spare battery packs, you’ll need them.
 Tonight we’ll sleep in tents on the crater rim.

 One last morning game drive to try to tick off those elusive animals, then we will be driving back to Arusha, spotting wildlife all the way back.
-Tonight we’re back in a hotel, so after 2 nights camping in tents, treat yourself to a hot-water shower, wifi, and some well-earned home comforts!
+Then we pop back to the hotel, grab our bags and head straight to the airport – Zanzibar is calling and we don’t wanna be late!
+We’ll reach charming Stone Town tonight, & after 2 nights camping in tents, treat yourself to a hot-water shower, wifi, and some well-earned home comforts!

 Finally, a lazy morning.
 Well, lazy-ish.
-A not-to-early breakfast at the hotel, time to show off your safari pics on Instagram, then we’re off to Arusha airport, where we’ll be flying directly into Stone Town for a late lunch.
-From here, we’ll have a 1.5 hour walking tour of Stone Town before jumping into our transport up north to Nungwi, where white sand paradise is awaiting us, just in time for sunset.
+A not-to-early breakfast at the hotel, then we’ll have a brunch walking tour of the UNESCO world heritage site of Stone Town before jumping into our transport up north to Nungwi, where white sand paradise is awaiting us, just in time for sunset.
 A group dinner on the beach, and the evening is yours.

 Wake up to the sound of the waves crashing, Maasai warriors wondering the village of Nungwi on their days off, local villagers selling trinkets at every corner.
 Today you can explore the north of Zanzibar, or sit by the pool and read a book.
 Be ready to meet for the late afternoon Dhow cruise though, we have a local band joining us on our sunset Dhow boat trip.
 Grab a drink and let’s watch the sunset over Africa.